BlockopolisCoding/.github/profile/README.md

-# ⚡ ElectraMod
+# ⚡ Blockopolis

-**A Scratch mod based on PenguinMod, with additional features & extensions included.**
+**A Scratch mod based on ElectraMod, with additional features & extensions included.**